filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 # Additional Information

-1. AIR technology and AIRport framework are absolutely necessary to accelerate development of distributed applications in general.
+1. AIRport framework greatly aids development acceleration of distributed applications.

 The process of installing AIRport is:

-*  User navigates to a consumer Application that uses AIRport and creates a private Repository
+*  User navigates to a consumer Application that uses AIRport and creates a Repository
-*  Application prompts the user to install AIRport database App (if it's not installed already)
+*  Application prompts the user to install AIRport database App (if not installed already)
-*  User installs AIRport App and navigates back to the application
+*  User installs AIRport App
-*  The consumer application creates the private Repository and prompts the user for who to share it with
+*  The consumer application creates the private Repository and prompts to add other participating users
-*  User shares the repository and the other users of that repository are notified
+*  Creating user shares the Repository, and the App notifies new users

 ![AIRport as Cordova application](presentations/images/AIRport-in-Cordova.png)

-AIRport needs the means of sharing data and blockchains fit that role well.
-Especially if they support Directed Asyclical Graphs because each commit into a Repository transaction log is a block on a chain, with different sub-chains being resolved as "the longest chain" to build a complete picture of people modifying Repository data at different times and locations, potentially without online connectivity.

-Blockchains add the incentive system and thought out economics of the data storage.
-AIRport can simply build on top of already researched and implemented work and not "reinvent the wheel".
+AIRport Repositories have blockchain based transaction log storage to enable communication between devices.
+AIRport is fully functional off-line, commits are made locally and are added to the "longest chain" once device is back on-line.
+Each Repository transaction log is a separate chain and itself can consist of sub-chains if devices go out of sync.
+Thus, the Repository transaction log is a Directed Acyclic Graph with each commit being a separate block and all sub-chains are resolved to the "longest chain" via timestamp based conflict resolution mechanism.

+    For examle if Alice modifies record 1 while being offline and Charlie modifies the same record also offline but at a later time then both with be notified of the conflict and automatic conflict resolution will pick the latest column values while allowing for manual confict resolution.

+Based on my current limited understanding of blockchains:

+A Repository chain can be integrated with IPFS since it supports DAG datastructure and is storage centric.
+Integrations with other chains are possible: A Repository chain can be tied to the chains of the individual chains of creators/participators in the Repository.
+In turn, those can be integrated into any 3.0 blockchain.

+Core to AIRport is the idea is for multiple applications to collaborate and re-use data.
+The two key points here are:

+* User is in control of their data they allow applications to access their data (usually only a part of their data).
+* Applications are in control of sharing schemas with other applications
+- they can allow or deny access to their schemas.

+This the applications only interact with the device-local database, making AIRport fully operational in offline-mode.
+The database is in charge of maintaining the repositories contained in it.
+It may occasionally prompt the user to purge infrequently used repositories (or may do so automatically if not configured), leaving them only in the cloud backup.
+The applications however may request the user to load additional repositories from the cloud, for processing.

+AIRport aims to provide zero code deployments where a thin shim is provided for the framework and TypeScript interfaces are used to define the query+mutation API against the schemas used by the application.
+The rest is defined in the schema configuration file, which is loaded into the device's AIRport database directly.
+The config file is generated from the annotated Entities and the DAO code, which itself relies on auto-generated TIQL (Typescript Instrumented Query Language ) objects and interfaces as well as core framework code and generated Base DAO objects.

 2. The time for Votecube decentralized decision-making system is at hand: